craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Feb 15 23.md

 They want to know what business these outsiders have heading deeper into the city, and if they can prove their claim.
 If they cannot, they will be brought to an interrogation center in the eastern warehouse district, where they will be subjected to a Zone of Truth (as scroll), or physical harm if they resist.

-"WE ARE ALWAYS AT WAR - THE OUTSIDER IS THE ENEMY - WE MUST BE ON GUARD, FOR OUR PEOPLE, FOR OUR BARON"
+> "WE ARE ALWAYS AT WAR - THE OUTSIDER IS THE ENEMY - WE MUST BE ON GUARD, FOR OUR PEOPLE, FOR OUR BARON"

-if chill;
 Borrich will follow the party to the Palace, stealthily behind, but allow them entrance and the like.

 The marble and gems make this place gaudy, though the gold helps to mend the gross mistake of a palette this baron has chosen in her home.
 After greetings and blessing from the front guards, the interior of the palace is somewhat homely, soft music and light coming from deeper within.
 Walking along purple carpet and admiring many paintings and sculptures, the party will likely find their way into [[Baron Jammu]]'s throne room, where they will discuss.